AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

 1. Save the file as an empty template.
 You can use any filename you want.

-   You will use this empty template file as a reference when creating any new viewers in the future.
+   You will use this empty template file as a reference when you create any viewers in the future.
 This template works locally and when served from a web server.

-You will now add style to your viewer.
+Now add style to your viewer.

 ## Adding style to your viewer {#section-3783125360a1425eae5a5a334867cc32}